travelnxt/appacitive-docs/index.md

 Email
 ------------
-Appacitive allows you to send emails without having to worry about the underlying infrastructure.
+Appacitive allows you to integrate your current email providers to send out emails through our APIs.
-To send out emails you do need to provide your account settings (your own SMTP username,password etc).
-You can set these values by visiting the Portal and saving the settings there, or else pass them along with the API call.
+The provider settings can be configured in the Portal, or you can send them along with each call that you make.

-Appacitive allows you to send Templated emails as well.
-For this, you will have to visit the Portal, and create templates, save it with a name.
+You can send simple and templated emails with Emails.
+Below you can see an e.g of both.

-### Sending Raw Email
+### Sending a simple email

-You can send across a raw email using the following API
+You can use this API to send simple (non template based) emails.

 ** Parameter **